Mario Cristobal: FIU

 After being predicted to finish sixth in the conference in the preseason by the Sun Belt Writers Association, Cristobal led his young Panthers team to their first Sun Belt Conference championship after four years at the helm.
 FIU, who had never had a winning season prior to the 2010 campaign, saw themselves atop the conference tied with Troy University who shared a similar 6–2 conference record.
 FIU did win their head-to-head matchup with Troy, 52–35.
 At the conclusion of the season FIU was selected to participate in their first bowl game, the Little Caesars Pizza Bowl.
 They won with a field goal in the closing seconds against Toledo, 34–32, after Toledo went for a two-point conversion to take the lead, 32–31.
 That win gave them a 7–6 record, their first ever winning record.

 Cristobal carries a reputation of being an excellent recruiter, setting up for his third season at FIU by putting together an impressive recruiting class of 23 student athletes, at least 20 of them from Florida.
-He wears a customary shirt and tie along with dress pants for each and every game to honor his idol, Joe Paterno.
 He was also named the fittest coach currently in the FBS according to an ESPN blog to which he confirmed on The Dan Le Batard Show on May 29, 2009.
 As of the 2009 season Mario Cristobal has retired the "shirt-and-tie" look and has opted to wear traditional collared shirts during games.

-On December 5, 2012, Cristobal was relieved of his position as head coach of the FIU football program.
-FIU Athletic Director Pete Garcia explained his reasoning for firing Cristobal as "He's done a very good job for this program, but we’ve gone backwards over the last year and a half.
-Over the last 22 games, we've gone 8-14."
+On December 5, 2012, Cristobal was fired of his position as head coach of the FIU football program after going 3–9.
+FIU Athletic Director Pete Garcia explained his reasoning for firing Cristobal as "He's done a very good job for this program, but we've gone backwards over the last year and a half.
+Over the last 22 games, we've gone 8–14."
 The decision by Garcia was heavily criticized as rash.